cdreetz/sf-api/README.md

 ## Introduction
 This is an example project for ML deployment consisting of a FastAPI serving ML model predictions in both single and batch requests.
-FastAPI is the ideal framework for serving ML models because of its overall performance and asynch functionality with Uvicorn.
+FastAPI is the ideal framework for serving ML models because of its overall performance and async functionality with Uvicorn.
 It is also a personal favorite of mine given its simplicity, allowing for very quick deployment of API endpoints.

 <b>*Will use in a blog post explaining the process in more detail.... eventually.</b>